erfajo/OrchidForDynamo/.github/ISSUE_TEMPLATE/usage-issue.md

 For further information, and an in-depth description of the points, please follow these guidelines https://forum.dynamobim.com/t/how-to-get-help-on-the-dynamo-forums/4677
-Besides, if you experience error(s), then please read the [error page](https://github.com/erfajo/OrchidForDynamo/blob/master/Error.md) and verify that none of these possible errors are the fault for your error!
+Besides, if you experience any error, then please read the [error page](https://github.com/erfajo/OrchidForDynamo/blob/master/Error.md) and verify that none of these possible errors are the fault for your error!

 _Please delete this line and the above, and start describing your issue._